apache/sedona/docs/api/flink/Function.md

 ## ST_LabelPoint

 Introduction: `ST_LabelPoint` computes and returns a label point for a given polygon or geometry collection.
-The label point is chosen to:
+The label point is chosen to be sufficiently far from boundaries of the geometry.
+For a regular Polygon this will be the centroid.

-- Be near the center of the polygon.
-- Stay far from boundaries for optimal placement.

-The algorithm is inspired by Tippecanoe’s `polygon_to_anchor`, an approximate solution for label point generation, designed to be faster than iterative algorithms like `polylabel`.
-It may not produce the globally optimal result, but it ensures a “good enough” label point within a limited number of iterations.
-For geometry collections, only the largest polygon by area is considered.
-While `ST_Centroid` is a fast algorithm to calculate the center of mass of a polygon, assuming uniform density, it may place the point outside the polygon or near a boundary, especially for irregular shapes or polygons with holes.
+The algorithm is derived from Tippecanoe’s `polygon_to_anchor`, an approximate solution for label point generation, designed to be faster than optimal algorithms like `polylabel`.
+It searches for a “good enough” label point within a limited number of iterations.
+For geometry collections, only the largest Polygon by area is considered.
+While `ST_Centroid` is a fast algorithm to calculate the center of mass of a (Multi)Polygon, it may place the point outside of the Polygon or near a boundary for concave shapes, polygons with holes, or MultiPolygons.

-`ST_LabelPoint` takes upto 3 arguments,
+`ST_LabelPoint` takes up to 3 arguments,

-- `geometry`: input geometry (e.g., a polygon or GeometryCollection) for which the anchor point is to be calculated.
+- `geometry`: input geometry (e.g., a Polygon or GeometryCollection) for which the anchor point is to be calculated.
 - `gridResolution` (Optional, default is 16): Controls the resolution of the search grid for refining the label point.
-A higher resolution increases the grid density, providing more accurate results but at the cost of additional computation.
+A higher resolution increases the grid density, providing a higher chance of finding a good enough result at the cost of runtime.
 For example, a gridResolution of 16 divides the bounding box of the polygon into a 16x16 grid.
 - `goodnessThreshold` (Optional, default is 0.2): Determines the minimum acceptable “goodness” value for the anchor point.
 Higher thresholds prioritize points farther from boundaries but may require more computation.

 !!!note
     - `ST_LabelPoint` throws an `IllegalArgumentException` if the input geometry has an area of zero or less.
-    - Holes within polygons are respected, and the anchor is always placed inside the outer boundary, not inside a hole.
+    - Holes within polygons are respected.
+Points within a hole are given a goodness of 0.
-    - For GeometryCollection, only the largest polygon by area is considered.
+    - For GeometryCollections, only the largest polygon by area is considered.

 !!!tip
-    - Use `ST_LabelPoint` for tasks such as label placement, identifying representative points for polygons, or other spatial analyses requiring an internal reference point.
+    - Use `ST_LabelPoint` for tasks such as label placement, identifying representative points for polygons, or other spatial analyses where an internal reference point is preferred but not required.
+If intersection of the point and the original geometry is required, use of an algorithm like `polylabel` should be considered.
     - `ST_LabelPoint` offers a faster, approximate solution for label point generation, making it ideal for large datasets or real-time applications.

 Format: